If you have a question about our Smoke-Free Grounds, click here.

 Leading a healthy lifestyle by making healthy choices can result in a longer, more independent, and happier life.
 There are many things that you can do to help live a good life and prevent chronic disease and illness.
 Seven recommended healthy living strategies include:

-In order to achieve health benefits and improve functional abilities, the Canadian Physical Activity Guidelines recommend that adults, ages 18 to 64 years, accumulate 150 minutes of moderate-to-vigorous aerobic activity per week, in bouts of 10 minutes or more.
-You should also try to incorporate strength training and flexibility into your weekly routine.
+In order to achieve health benefits and improve functional abilities, the Canadian 24-Hour Movement Guidelines recommend that adults, ages 18 to 64 years, accumulate at least 150 minutes of moderate-to-vigorous aerobic activity per week.
+You should also try to engage in muscle strengthening activities at least twice per week and practice flexibility and balance.

 Put the tablet down, turn off the TV and get active!
+Limit your recreational screen time to 3 hours per day.
 Being active doesn’t have to be lonely or boring.
 Bring a friend and find an activity that you enjoy.
 You can even build physical activity into your daily routine for greater convenience.

 Your body is an amazing machine, but it needs healthy fuel to perform at its best.
 A diet that constantly feeds the body fried, high-fat, salty junk foods is like pouring bacon grease into your vehicle’s gas tank – it will just clog up the engine and prevent it from working properly.